A rich and fragrant spiced carrot dessert, popular throughout India.

 It is slow cooked over a low flame and takes roughly 40 minutes to make.

 The flavours come together beautifully creating an aromatic, rich and creamy dessert with a slightly chewy texture.

-Add half the cardamom flavoured milk, sugar, cinnamon, clove, saffron water and salt and simmer till reduced.
+- Add half the cardamom flavoured milk, sugar, cinnamon, clove, saffron water and salt and simmer till the liquid has reduced by half.
 The salt helps accentuate the flavours.

-Stir in the créme fraîche and reduce again, till no longer runny.
+- Stir in the crème fraîche and reduce again, till it is no longer runny.

 To make it vegan

-Use ghee, and substitute milk with 3 cups of almond milk.
+Use a vegetable oil, and substitute milk with 3 cups of almond milk.

 Reheat before serving or bring to room temperature and serve with a scoop of ice cream.

 It will keep in an airtight container in the fridge for up to 5 days, or in the freezer for up to 3 months.